poojagaurav3/Emotion-Recognition-using-CNN/README.md

 *	NLTK 3.2.4

 ## Datasets
-Thedata set used to train the model is fer2013 which is an open-source data set that was made publicly available for a Kaggle competition.
+The data set used to train the model is FER2013 which is an open-source data set that was made publicly available for a Kaggle competition.
 It contains 48 X 48-pixel grayscale images of the face.
 There are seven categories (0=Angry, 1=Disgust, 2=Fear, 3=Happy, 4=Sad, 5=Surprise, 6=Neutral) present in the data.
-The model is tested on images from COCO dataset.
+The other dataset used for validation purpose is COCO dataset.
+The images from COCO are fetched, filtered, resized, converted to gray scale and then used for testing the model.
 Coco dataset: https://cocodataset.org/#home

 To run the iPython notebook, simply enter: